Andrettin/Wyrmsun/readme.txt

 - The AI now makes use of Mercenary Camps.
 - Fixed issue which destroyed unique mines built upon deposits when loading a saved game.
 - Fixed issue which reset the resources held of unique deposits/mines when a mine was destroyed, or built upon a deposit.
+- Goblins can now build Banners, which provide the effects of Leadership Aura to nearby friendly units in combat.

 * Civilizations
 - Anglo-Saxon units now have English voices (by Johnvarker).